 - Because Specialists benefit the most from medkits or the hacking-aiding skulljacks, they are particularly well served by the additional utility item slot in the basic Predator and Warden Armors.

 The fifth soldier class introduced in XCOM 2, the psi operative works differently from the others.
 Instead of gaining promotions through field experience, Psi operatives level up through training in a specialized facility on the Avenger.
 Moreover, rather than progressing linearly through a sequence of choices for new abilities, psi operatives choose each successive ability to train from a random selection, meaning they can get access to their most powerful abilities from the beginning, or learn both abilities from the same tier.
 These powers can be extremely impactful on the field, so it behooves you to get a jump on training your psi operatives as early as possible, which is easy with some focused research.

 At first glance, your base inside the mobile Avenger looks similar to the side-on view of your underground facility in Enemy Unknown — a bisected grid of stacked rooms reminiscent of Fallout Shelter or The Life Aquatic.
 Befitting the smaller, scrappier scale of your operation this time around, however, the grid is half the size at three by four rooms.
-That many fewer decisions makes each one all the more important, so here are some tips for getting the most out of your base, and details on each room you can construct (in rough order of suggested build priority):
+That many fewer decisions make each one all the more important, so here are some tips for getting the most out of your base:

 - Unlike in Enemy Unknown, adjacent rooms of the same type no longer confer any bonus to efficiency, and thus should not factor into your layout decisions.
 In general, you will rarely want to build more than one of any given facility, upgrading those you have instead of redundant expansion.